Masters or Doctoral Programs in CS, CE, EE, and more

 Faculty interested in solid state & photonics share the main research interests of design, analysis, and proof-of-concept development of solid-state and photonic devices and systems.

 Evening and weekend degrees offered by Northwestern University

-Two Program Options: Part-Time, Saturday-Only, 2-Year Degree (for working IT professionals), and Full-time, 1-Year Degree (primarily for international applicants).
+Two Program Options: Part-Time, Saturday-Only, 2-Year Degree (for working IT professionals), and Full-time, 1-Year Degree, completed in 3 or 4 quarters.
 With its 70% technical / 30% business curriculum, MSIT is the only master's program of its kind in the Chicago area.
-Based in the EECS department at the Northwestern McCormick School of Engineering and Applied Science, MSIT courses are taught by tenured faculty from the McCormick School, the Medill Integrated Marketing Communication program, as well as by leading IT professionals from top corporations.
+Based in the EECS department at the Northwestern McCormick School of Engineering and Applied Science, MSIT courses are taught by tenured faculty from the McCormick School, the Northwestern Law School, the Medill Integrated Marketing Communication program, as well as by leading IT professionals from top corporations.
 MSIT gives IT professionals a cross-functional perspective of information technology and its place in business operations.
 By learning the engineering principles behind information technology and the business context in which IT decisions are made, our graduates are prepared to implement better IT solutions that reflect the demands of today's evolving marketplace.
 Details about the MSIT program, including admission and curriculum information, can be obtained by calling the program office at (847) 491-5931, visiting them at 2311 Campus Drive, Suite 1400 or by Email.
 Learn more about MSIT.

 Offered by the School of Continuing Studies.
 Learn more about MSIS.